 Cardiac Arrest vs Heart Failure

-Congestive heart failure (CHF) is a slow, progressive condition characterized by reduced heart function; cardiac arrest is a sudden condition where the heart stops beating completely.
+The main difference between cardiac arrest and heart failure is that heart failure is a slow, progressive condition characterized by reduced heart function whereas cardiac arrest is a sudden condition where the heart stops beating completely.
 You may be at an elevated risk for both of these conditions if you’re over 65, you’re male, or you have a family history of heart disease.

 What is Heart Failure?